-• To persuade the legislative committee to vote in favor of a bill that will have a positive impact or against a bill that will have a harmful impact.

-• To make the case for health care, rental assistance, unemployment supports and pandemic relief for all in Maine, including immigrants and others who are unable to get the help they need.

-• To ensure racial equity is considered by committee members and prioritized when they make their decision about a bill.

-• To counter opponents' arguments against our legislative effort

-• To build momentum and public support for our effort.
+- > To persuade the committee members to vote in favor of a bill that will have a positive impact or against a bill that will have a harmful impact. - > To make the case for health care, rental assistance, and other economic opportunity programs for all in Maine. - To ensure racial equity is considered by committee members and prioritized when they make their decision about a bill. - > To counter opponents' arguments against our legislative effort - To build momentum and public support for our effort.
 Many public hearings are covered in the media, so this is also a chance to get our message out to the wider public.

-Here are the steps to participating in a public hearing in 2021: Step 1: Know your bill:
+Here are the steps to participating in a public hearing:

+Step 1: Know your bill